-- The support of user interaction profits from concurrency. - Program could be processing a user request in the background and at the same time responding to user interactions by updating GUI. - Concurrency is also used when building servers. - A web server is multi-threaded to be able to handle multiple user requests concurrently.
+- Concurrency aides user interaction: - Program could be processing a user request in the background and at the same time responding to user interactions by updating GUI. - Concurrency aides performance: - A web server is multi-threaded to be able to handle multiple user requests concurrently.